abanoubha/ocr/README.md

 - [ ] Elementary OS (if possible)
 - [ ] Mac OS (via HomeBrew)
 - [ ] Windows (if possible)

+## Thinking n Ideas

+- cut the image into pieces/segments and concurrently OCR them. (performance)
+- PDF to TXT
+- PDF to docx
+- PDF to selectable-text PDF